lucylow/Stochastic_SoundCloud/README.md

     ![](https://github.com/lucylow/Stochastic_SoundCloud/blob/master/images/Screen%20Shot%202020-09-07%20at%202.54.12%20AM.png)

 ---
-## What's next for About Lucy’s New Mozart Mixtape?
+## What's next for Lucy’s New Mozart Mixtape?
 * Preprocess the MIDI files - dataset was quite noisy (remove super high/low notes by discarding notes below C1 or above C8, decrease the ratio of empty bars)
 * Apply the Music Turing Test to compare outputs to human generated music.
 Can the discriminator tell if the generated music is real or fake?
 * Compare quantitative results of the three models usng binarization testing stratgies: Bernoulli sampling (BS) or hard thresholding (HT)